FoxxMD/blog/_posts/2024-11-19-migrating-to-komodo.md

 * Repositories (where your configurations live)
 * [...and so much more](https://komo.do/docs/resources)

-It provides the same kind of functionality you are use to with Portainer and Dockge.
+It provides the same kind of functionality you are used to with Portainer and Dockge.
 [From the docs:](https://komo.do/docs/intro)

 > With Komodo you can:
 >